sbechata/sbechata/README.md

 - 👋 Hi, I’m @sbechata
-- 📚 I'm a IT student
+- 📚 I'm an IT student
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity, OSINT, AI and data
-- 🌱 I’m currently working on a project
+- 🌱 I’m currently improving my python skills !

 <!---
 sbechata/sbechata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.